RAIND's Research Framework

-Faculty groups across MSU have developed research themes to aligned with university-standard expertise and internationally-established research priorities.
-MSU has aligned this framework with the research mission of the DOCTRID Research Institute.
+Faculty groups across MSU have developed research themes aligned with university expertise and internationally-established research priorities.

-The five research areas below represent critical research that is needed globally in the areas of autism, intellectual and other neurodevelopmental disabilities, including cerebral palsy.
+The five research areas below represent critical research that is needed at the state, national and global levels in the areas of autism, intellectual and other neurodevelopmental disabilities.

 The interplay of these five themes are illustrated in the diagram below:

-RAIND is a broad coalition of MSU scholars and practitioners who use research, training, outreach and other service to serve the needs of the neurodevelopmental disabled community.
+RAIND is a cross-college, multi-disciplinary coalition of MSU scholars and researchers who use research, training, outreach and other service to serve the needs of the neurodevelopmental disability community.

 MSU colleges with faculty actively contributing to this effort include: